jesslilly/gravitydog/README.md

 # TODO
 1. MORE DOGSSSS!!!
+1. Put gravity dog at original speed when he releases a puppy.
 1. Fix gameover.
 1. Put puppies on layer behind gravity dog.
 1. bugz mode banner onscreen instead of on win.